-Since 2008, we have worked towards greater precision in the teaching of Mathematics; since 2011, we have worked toward a similar quality of evidence-based practice in English.
+In 2016 we began focussing on developing precision in the teaching of Mathematics.
 The teaching staff believe it is important that we have consistent practice across the English and Mathematics blocks so students know and understand learning expectations and routines, no matter the class in which they are learning.
 Extensive professional learning for staff has been an integral part of this process.
 The school leadership team continue to collaboratively and actively lead professional learning (PL).
 Curriculum initiatives have provided opportunities for teachers to work together to reflect, discuss, plan, implement and evaluate literacy and numeracy experiences that maximise children's learning.

-This journey has been aided by support from the Catholic Schools Office (CSO) with Extending Mathematical Understanding (EMU), Best Start, Improving Literacy and Numeracy National Partnerships (ILNNP) and More Support for Students with Disabilities (MSSD) programs and funding.
-During this year another teacher was trained as an EMU specialist and in 2016 another teacher will be trained.
-This will give the school an opportunity to begin first wave EMU in all classrooms.
+This journey has been aided by support from the Catholic Schools Office (CSO) with Extending Mathematical Understanding (EMU) and Best Start.
+This year the school an began first wave EMU in Year 1 and Year 3.
 Considerable resourcing by way of releasing teachers, organising CSO personnel to work with and support teachers, and purchasing teaching resources has greatly assisted this journey.
-The Seven Steps Writing program was implemented this year and every teacher was given the opportunity to do several rounds of co-teaching with the literacy coaches.
-This model allowed the school to embed this program in an effective way in every classroom.
+This included the resourcing of EMU Kits for all classrooms.

 To understand the student's point of need and consequently inform teaching, data gathering and analysis has been a focus with purposeful use of the Teacher Inquiry and Knowledge Building Cycle (Timperley 2008).
 All teachers conduct a Mathematical Assessment Interview (MAI) on their students at the beginning of the year to identify their mathematical understanding in number, and hence their point of need.
 This informs the grouping of students and subsequent instructional decisions.
-Data walls are displayed to track the reading levels of the students across the school.
+Data is collected to track the reading levels of the students across the school.
 Reading levels are tracked twice per term which is the catalyst for professional dialogue.
 This dialogue assists teachers in sharing reading strategies and programs.